Deulfi/memo-playlist/README.md

 - Method to clean memo.log up a bit

 ## Notice
 - Mainly tested on Windows and with UOSC.
 Vanilla menus seemed to work, but I only looked at it shortly.
-It should work fine, since my addition aren't messing with it, but no guarantees.
+It should work fine, since my addition aren't messing with it, but no guarantees (pagination does not work with playlist menu and automatically disabled with Vanilla menus).
 - It's quite rudimentary, don't expect a well done playlist management system.
 It's more like a 'Oh, shoot.
 I want to quickly save this for later' option
 - While memo reads only what it needs, this does not apply to some new function like deduplication.
 That has to crawl through the while files and can be slow if history.log is large